 When people talk about losing weight, they lay more emphasis on metabolism.
 Is there any connection between metabolism and weight loss?
-In this article, you will know the role of the body’s metabolism in weight loss and why it is necessary to have a fast metabolic rate to maintain a healthy weight.
+This article will know the role of the body’s metabolism in weight loss and why it is necessary to have a fast metabolic rate to maintain a healthy weight.

-A healthy weight is important.
+A healthy weight is essential.
 A good metabolism aids in healthy weight maintenance.
 So regardless of your food intake, you will not gain excessive weight.
 Your weight depends on three factors, namely:

 - The number of calories you consume.
-If you consume foods that are rich in calories, you are likely of having excess weight.
+If you consume foods that are rich in calories, you are likely to have excess weight.

 - The number of calories your body burns through workouts and exercises.